 One thing I find startling is that tax evasion is so blatant.
 Everywhere you go, people are trying to avoid documenting their income and paying taxes.
 Everywhere.

 Imagine my surprise when I had to have dental surgery in Athens to remove a wisdom tooth and the dentist began haggling with me about the price of the surgery.
 He was bidding prices as of we were haggling over a scarf at an Arabian souk.
 Arguably he had an unfair advantage following my anesthesia and swollen chipmunk cheeks.

-Living in Greece, this is not necessarily such a problem as it is something I find a little different to what I am used to.
+Living in Greece, this is not necessarily such a problem as it is something I find a little different from what I am used to.
 Arguably I should not complain as I am able to negotiate tax-free prices in most shops and service places but it still looks unusual to me nonetheless.

 Lack of International Community

 However, since there are incredibly few international companies with headquarters in Greece, there are also few professional expats.
 To work in most jobs here, you need to be able to speak Greek.
 That is unless you plan on teaching English or you are able to secure a gold dust position at an English speaking multinational company).

 Most foreign people living in Greece stick around anywhere from a few months to a year, typically in temporary style jobs that they do for the experience – volunteering in a refugee camp, working as an au pair, being an English Tutor, etc. As such it can be sad to constantly make friends and then have to say goodbye again.

 Are you considering moving to Athens or dreaming of living in Greece?
 Feel free to reach out to me via email or through the comments below.
 For more practical advice, I have written this guide on moving to Greece.